matty271828/deployments/README.md

 ## 🤖 AI-Powered Development

-This platform is designed to enable rapid development of full-stack SaaS applications using AI:
+This platform is envisanged to enable rapid development of full-stack SaaS applications using AI:

 1. **Frontend Generation**
    - Generate frontend code using AI